dkoutsou/DL-AtlasKaggle/README.md

 From 0 (most represented label class) to 8 (least represented class) transformations are possible for each image.<br/>

 Because data augmentation takes a lot of time (creating several tens of thousands of images), it has to be done separately, prior to running the models
-- if we want to use an augmented dataset.
+- if we want to later use an augmented dataset.

 To augment data, run: <br/>
 `python code/data_loader/data_aug.py`<br/>
+(Optional) arguments are: <br/>
-An optional argument is `-n <output_folder>` - where 'output_folder' the name of the folder where to save the augmented images
+ - `-n <output_folder>` - where 'output_folder' the name of the folder where to save the augmented images <br/>
 (default is same folder as where the original training data is located - in DATA_PATH)
+- `--parallelize` to parallelize the process (if running of the cluster, for instance) (default is no parallelization)